This post may contain affiliate links. Please see my disclosure policy for details.

 But, did you know that as well as the tourist visa on arrival, the country has the Jordan Pass?

-Not only does this pass include your visa to enter Jordan, it’s also a ticket that includes entry to some of the main attractions in the country.
+Not only does this pass include your visa to enter Jordan, but it’s also a ticket that includes entry to some of the main attractions in the country.
 Even Petra, which is one of the most expensive UNESCO sites in the world!

 In this detailed post, I’ll go through a full Jordan Pass review and whether it’s worth buying one when you visit Jordan.